 The majority of the Fund's activities are managed in-house by the Council's Pensions Section.
 Investment management continues to be a key strategic focus, including both monitoring externally managed funds and the strategic investment decisions being made by the Fund.
-The fund continues to pursue joint investment ventures with one other local authority fund.
+The fund continues to pursue joint investment ventures with one other local authority funds.
 It is also conscious of meeting the developing fiduciary duties expected from local authorities in its investments.
+The Fund achieved a return of 3.1% during 2017/18 which was 0.6% above the Fund benchmark of 2.5%.